Copyright © Media Law International 2023. All Rights Reserved.

 Central and Eastern Europe

-Anne-Sophie Kofoed Rasmussen specializss in intellectual property law and offers advice across the sports, media, and entertainment industries.
+Anne-Sophie Kofoed Rasmussen specializes in intellectual property law and offers advice across the sports, media, and entertainment industries.
 She joined Kromann Reumert's team for Sports, Media, and Entertainment in 2022 as an assistant attorney.
 Ms Rasmussen also has a degree in art history from Goldsmiths College, University of London, and worked as a curator of modern and contemporary art prior to becoming a lawyer.
 She assists Martin Dahl Pedersen on several matters related to intellectual property and media law, including in relation to pending court cases and disputes concerning rights and contracts related to film production.
 She also teaches a course on fundamental rights at the University of Copenhagen.